 The name's Sly.
 Sly Cooper.
 I'm an art lover, a bon vivant, and as you all should know, an internationally famous master thief.
 In fact, us Coopers ourselves are a long, long line of master thieves dating back thousands of years.
-And if you're concerned about the whole "self-admitted thief" thing, I can assure you my family line's always followed a code to only steal from other thieves.
-No honor, challenge or fun can be found in stealing from the common man, so you can consider your wallet safe.
+Though I can assure you that no honor, challenge or fun can be found in stealing from the common man, which is why my family line's always followed a code to only steal from other thieves.
+So you can consider your wallet safe.
 For now.

-And now for the backstory you've all been waiting for: it all started when I was just an eight-year-old kid, on the night I was supposed to inherit from my father our family's greatest treasure: the Thievius Raccoonus, an age-old encyclopedia of thieving knowledge my ancestors had passed down through the ages, and with it in hand, young-me hoped that he'd learn everything he needed to be especially sneaky in his future career.
+Let me start at the beginning, back I was just an eight-year-old kid, and it was the night I was supposed to inherit from my father our family's greatest treasure, the Thievius Raccoonus.
+It was an age-old encyclopedia of thieving knowledge my ancestors had passed down through the ages, and with it in hand, I hoped it would teach me everything I needed to be especially sneaky in my future career.

 As the years went on, our outfit— the Cooper Gang— truly began to take off, and despite humble beginnings, we started pulling some daring heists in big-name places all over the world.
 Paris, Bombay, you name it.
 And how could I forget about my first run-in with the especially lovely and passionate Interpol inspector Carmelita Fox?
 Ah, those were the days.